AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/emails/setting-up-automatic-reminders.md

 # Set up automatic reminders

-As an `Adobe Workfront administrator`, you can set up automatic reminders to trigger email notifications when all tasks or issues are&nbsp;due, late, or near the planned completion date.
+As an Adobe Workfront administrator, you can set up automatic reminders to trigger email notifications when all tasks or issues are&nbsp;due, late, or near the planned completion date.
 After you configure these settings, users cannot disable automatic reminders.

 For late notifications, the email is sent nightly until the task or issue is completed.